Vxrtrauter/torcycle/README.md

 This tool now uses that to change your IP - Every 10 Seconds, it sends a "SIGNAL NEWNYM" to Tor, which makes it build a new circuit and gives you a new IP-Addresss.

 Your regular IP (The one provided by your ISP) stays the same.
-This program routes your Traffic through Tor.
+This program is intended to route your Traffic through Tor.

 ### To-Do: